Featured

 We must never forget the power is in the people as long as we remain united.

 And we must actively support the world we want to live in.
 Not wait to see what “others” will do.
-Because they are all waiting for You.
+Because they are all waiting on You.

 What can I do to contribute meaningfully to the world that I would like to live in?…is the Question.